wnaBee/Abstractor/README.md

 |-----------|---------|
 | c++ | .cpp |

-Disclaimer: version 1.0 is not complete and will result in messy comments
+Disclaimer: version 1.0 is not complete and will result in messy comments, however it somewhat works, still needs fixing with some spaces, certain keywords, and double char operators.